telecter/cmd-launcher/README.md

 > mainly because this launcher does not yet support installing native libraries.

 ### Online Mode
-⚠️ **Online mode will not work right now** due to issues with Microsoft Azure.
+:warning: **Online mode will not work right now** due to issues with Microsoft Azure.

 Without any options, the launcher will automatically attempt to use online mode.